 The Oklahoma State Courts Network website includes a court records search feature for many types of cases.
 However, not all court records will be available.
 Typically sealed, expunged and juvenile records, along with records regarding adoptions, guardianships and victims information will not be shown to the public.
 Additionally, the federal government also has laws prohibiting specific information like children’s names, home addresses, tax IDs, social security numbers, trade secrets, and other personal or sensitive data from being shown on publicly available court records.
 These types of things will be redacted from the files.

 Most residents and patrons of the court system will use District Courts.
-Each District Court is listed on the Oklahoma State Courts Network website with the judges, a photo of the court clerk, the hours of operation, phone, fax and other contact information along with the address of the courthouse.
+Each District Court is listed on the OK State Courts Network website with the judges, a photo of the court clerk, the hours of operation, phone, fax and other contact information along with the address of the courthouse.
 Litigants can file in person at the courthouse with the Court Clerk.
-Oklahoma provides links to common legal forms for filing via a third-party website called LegalAidOK.org.
+This state provides links to common legal forms for filing via a third-party website called LegalAidOK.org.
 Although Oklahoma does not allow e-filing for patrons, they do have a portal where users can pay fees and fines online.

 A court records search may be performed privately without providing any special information.
 You don’t even need a reason to search.
 Most records are available except in cases where the record is court-ordered private or confidential by law.

 Use Infotracer today to get free instant access to OK court records.
 The best way to look up cases online from OK district courts in all 26 judicial districts is to use an Oklahoma state court records search by name.

 In 2012, the Oklahoma courts received 351,046 filings.

 Domestic relations caseload of Oklahoma at year end of 2012 has decreased by 0.0% compared to the last 1 years.